davidc6/exploring_rust/cargo-projects/pledge/README.md

 If a place of memory on the heap is reserved it should be owned by the process and cannot be moved until it is `free()`ed by the program.
 No compaction (when free memory is consolidated into a contiguous block to reduce fragmentation) can be used to free up space to combat fragmentation.
 Compaction can be used to in the OS to combat fragmentation.

+- Region in this instance is a single fixed sized region

+- Memory allocated is size requested + header size.

+Coalescing - merging nearby free spaces.